microsoft/microsoft-ui-xaml/CONTRIBUTING_feedback_and_requests.md

   - It's very helpful to specify the "why" behind your request, even if it seems obvious.
 Comparisons can help, but shouldn't replace explanation.
   - Ex: "I need `<`feature`>` so that I can achieve `<`goal`>`.
 Otherwise, I have to `<`alternative`>`."

+  There are also usually great opportunities to have feature-related impact in our [spec repo](https://github.com/microsoft/microsoft-ui-xaml-specs/tree/master).
+Here, you can give direct feedback and help shape the new features and APIs that we're currently building.

 - ### Future/Roadmap
   - We strive to be transparent about our [product roadmap](https://aka.ms/winui3/feature-roadmap).
 Great examples of feedback to help us achieve this are: